guitarvydas/guitarvydas.github.io/_posts/2024-01-05-Macros for Non-Lisp Languages.md

 Most PEG parsing libraries, except OhmJS, use Lexical rules that expect the grammar writer to specify every niggly detail, including where whitespace might appear.
 OhmJS's Syntactic rules allow programmers to specify grammars that are more readable and easier to understand.

 PEG, itself, has a power that is not found in CFG nor REGEX technology - the ability to parse matching pairs of items (usually parentheses and brackets).
 This simple feature makes it possible to re-think how parsers are used.
-For example, PEG makes it possible to write many nano-parsers and to "skip over" uninteresting bits of text, instead of specifying the full grammar for the incoming language.
+For example, PEG makes it possible to write parsers that consist of many nano-parsers and to "skip over" uninteresting bits of text, instead of specifying the full grammar for the incoming language.

 This line of reasoning leads to the idea of converting (transpiling) macros embedded in larger lumps of text, say, adding some new syntax feature to C++, or making it possible to write some Lisp code in infix form.